jmrr/phd_thesis/Viva/preparation.md

 representation, since it allows tensor decompositions to be applied and reduce the representation into smaller convolution operators, which in turn can help achieve computation speed-ups.
-This is a start to address a problem in convolutional networks, or cascades of convolutional layers, where there there are two ambiguities.
+This is a start to address a problem in convolutional networks, or cascades of convolutional layers, where there are two ambiguities.
 These are

  a) which direction does the convolution run in?
 If I have a layer that